EmReedCodes/EmReedCodes/README.md

 - :telescope: I'm a Software Engineer at #100devs.

-- :seedling: Exploring Svelte and React.
+- :seedling: Taking a deep dive into React and next up TypeScript.

-- :zap: In my free time, I solve problems on CodeWars and breaking and rebuilding code.
+- :zap: In my free time, I solve problems on CodeWars and enjoy watching shows with my cat.

 - :computer: Currently working on a big project called Parrot.
 Using speech-to-text and text-to-speech tech for those with language delays.